Blog by Linda Linfoot

 October 27th, 2010

+Homebuyer Tradeoffs: What Will You Have To Sacrifice?
 When you're buying a home, whether it's your first home or your third, you want it to be perfect.
 Your home affects every aspect of your life, from your financial stability to things you do in your free time to the people you spend time with.
 It's also probably the most expensive purchase you'll ever make.
-Yet it seems like you always have ...
+Yet it seems like you always hav ...

 Things you think add value to your home - but really don't